wh1tewolfxx/MCP2221-DIO-CPP/README.md

 Simple implementation of Digital IO using MCP2221 device and library im c++.

 ##TODO
--Create README.md
+- Create README.md
--Review CMAKE Warnings and modify configurations.
+- Review CMAKE Warnings and modify configurations.
--Add Sample Schematic used to test MCP2221(A) and Images.
+- Add Sample Schematic used to test MCP2221(A) and Images.
--Add MCP2221A Documentation for UNMANAGED C++ Code.
+- Add MCP2221A Documentation for UNMANAGED C++ Code.